Mostly Ghostly: Plot

 The plot revolves around Max, an 11-year-old boy who ends up having the power to see ghosts.
-He meets two kids who are turned into ghosts named Nicky and Tara who are trying to find their parents.
+He meets two kids who turned into ghosts and are trying to find their parents.
 The ghosts make Max a deal: if he can help them find out how they died and what happened to their parents, they'll help make his life better.
 But they usually end up ruining things.
 Nevertheless, Max still tries to help them solve the mystery, and the three encounter various villains and somewhat silly adventures.